jpetazzo/registrish/README.md

 - it only supports Image Manifest Version 2, Schema 2
 - it probably doesn't support multi-arch images

-However, it can be deployed without running the registry code, using:
+However, it can be deployed without running the registry code, using almost any static file hosting service.
+For instance:

-- either NGINX (plain NGINX, doesn't need any module, LUA, or anything else)
+- a plain NGINX server (without LUA, JSX, or whatever custom module)
-- or the [Netlify] CDN
+- the [Netlify] CDN
+- an object store like S3

 ## Example